Bozar/OneMoreLevel/user/doc/frog.md

     . . . . .
     . .
 C . .

 Hitting a frog costs 1 turn and restores 8 turns.
 You have at most 24 turns.
-Actions (move, wait, hit, break free) take time.
+Actions (move, wait, hit and break free) take time.
 You lose the game if running out of turns.

 ## Frog AI

 A frog has three sets of actions.

 * Wait 1 to 3 turns.
-After waiting, take one of the two actions below if possible.
+After waiting, take an action below if possible.
 Then wait again.
-* Grapple PC and swallow him the next turn.
+* Grapple PC.
+Swallow PC in the next turn.
 * Move to a diagonal grid that is 2 steps away.

-A frog grapples PC if he is within 2 steps away and he does not wait last turn.
-If the frog and PC are on a straight line, it also requires that there are no other frogs inbetween them.
-In the digraph below, frog A, B and C can grapple PC, but not D, as it is blocked by E.
+A frog grapples PC if he is within 2 steps and he does not wait last turn.
+If the frog and PC are on a straight line, it also requires that there are no other frogs between them.
+In the digraph below, frog A, B, C and D can grapple PC, but not E, as it is blocked by D.

     .
 A . .
     B . . .
-    C @ E D
+    C @ D E
     . . . .

-When grappled, PC's symbol turns into a solid rectangular.
+When grappled, PC's symbol is a solid rectangular.
 You can press Space to wait.
 If so, you will be swallowed and lose the game the next turn.
 You can also press arrow keys to break free.
-More specifically, you can only move 1 step into a grid that is neither occupied by another frog, nor is within 2 steps from the frog (marked by double exclamation marks).
+More specifically, you can only move 1 step into a grid that is neither occupied by another frog, nor marked by double exclamation marks, as it is within 2 steps from the frog that grapples you.
 You cannot hit a frog under this circumstance.
-Breaking free always costs 2 turns.
+Breaking free costs 2 turns.

 A frog usually swallows its target (no matter whether it is still there or not) the next turn after grappling.
 However, a frog does not swallow PC if he is forced to pass 1 turn due to moving out of swamp.
 It swallows PC 2 turns after grappling instead.

 If a frog cannot grapple or swallow PC, it moves diagonally to a grid exactly 2 steps away.
 If it is far away from PC, it tends to move closer.
 Otherwise it moves randomly.
 A frog prefers moving into a swamp grid rather than land.

-## Beat Five Waves of Frogs
+## Five Waves of Frogs

-Frog knights and frog princess come in five waves.
+Frogs emerge in five waves.
 There is a counter in the bottom right corner of the map which shows the current wave number.
 The counter acts as a swamp grid.

 Wave 0.
 This is the initial wave.
 There are 8 frog knights.
 When 4 of them disappear due to being hit, enter wave 1.